SteadyOptions is an options trading forum where you can find solutions from top options traders. Join Us!

 Strike and Spot Price

-The strike price refers to the price that the holder of the option can buy or sell the security.
+An option's strike refers to the price that the holder of the option can buy or sell the security.
 The spot price is the current market price of the asset — or the amount buyers and sellers value the asset — for immediate settlement.

 An option responds most to Vega when it is in the money or at the money.
 If the option is at the money, the Vega tends to be at its highest, whereas the Vega drops as the option moves away from at the money, toward out of the money, and in the money.